nginxinc/nginx-gateway-fabric/site/content/how-to/maintenance/upgrade-apps-without-downtime.md

 There are two ways to switch the traffic:

 - Update the service selector to select the pods of the blue version instead of the green.
-As a result, NGINX Gateway Fabric removes the green upstream servers from NGINX and add the blue ones.
+As a result, NGINX Gateway Fabric removes the green upstream servers from NGINX and adds the blue ones.
 With this approach, it is not necessary to update the **HTTPRoute**.
 - Create a separate service for the blue version and update the backend reference in the **HTTPRoute** to reference this service, which leads to the same result as with the previous option.

 ## Canary releases